pgroenbaek/budgie-webcam-applet/CONTRIBUTING.md

 Thank you for considering contributing to this project.

 Contributions of any size are welcome.
-These could be bug fixes, features, documentation updates or suggestions.
+These could be bug fixes, features, documentation updates, or suggestions.

 Please follow the guidelines below to make the contribution process as smooth as possible.